Tales of Technical Co-founder

 Remember that your personal and professional networks are some of your biggest assets.
 People need other people to make things happen and it is much better to be in the middle of things.
-One day, you may find yourself looking for a cofounder and it’s better to start with people you know and you can rely on than with strangers.
+One day, you may find yourself looking for a co-founder and it’s better to start with people you know and you can rely on than with strangers.
 Even if you’re out of luck with your network then there’s always a great chance that you will get other people recommended.

 Trust me, I know how hard it is.
-I am an introvert, and I’d rather spent my time with my family than talk to strangers.
+I am an introvert, and I’d rather spend my time with my family than talk to strangers.
 Just do it, even if it’s against your nature, it’s time well spent.